A Model and Survey of Distributed Data-Intensive Systems: Discussion

+In general, the architectural patterns of data-intensive applications are in continuous evolution~\cite{davoudian:CSur:2020:BigData_SE}, and our study highlights a vast choice of diverse data-intensive systems, with partially overlapping features.
+Future research could build on our model and classification to simplify the design of applications.
+Indeed, while the primary goal of our model was to present the key characteristics of data-intensive systems to researchers and practitioners with diverse backgrounds, it may inspire high-level modeling frameworks to capture the requirements of data-intensive applications and guide the design of a suitable software architecture for the specific scenario at hand.
+Recent work already explored similar model-driven development in the context of stream processing applications~\cite{guerriero:TOSEM:2021:StreamGen}.

+\fakeparagraph{Modular implementations} Several data-intensive systems have a modular design, where the functionalities of the system are implemented by distinct components that can be developed and deployed independently.
+This approach is well suited for cloud environments where individual components are offered as services and can be scaled independently depending on the workload.
+Also, the same service can be used in multiple products: for example, storage services, log services, lock services, key-value stores may be used as stand-alone products or adopted as building block of a relational DMS.
+We observed this strategy in systems developed at Google~\cite{chang:OSDI:06:bigtable, corbett:TOCS:2013:Spanner}, Microsoft~\cite{antonopoulos:SIGMOD:2019:Socrates}, and Amazon~\cite{verbitski:SIGMOD:2017:Aurora}.

+Future research could bring this idea forward, proposing more general component models that promote re-usability and adaptation to heterogeneous scenarios.
+Our work may guide the identification of the abstract components that build data-intensive systems, the interfaces they offer, the assumptions they rely on, and the functionalities they provide.
+These research efforts may complement the aforementioned study of architectural patterns, promoting the definition of complex architectures from predefined components.

-All the systems we analyzed are primarily designed for cluster deployment.
-In DPSs, tasks exchange large volumes of data over the data bus and bandwidth may easily become a bottleneck in wide area deployments.
-Some DMSs support wide-area deployment through replication.
-They either drop consistency guarantees or implement mechanisms that reduce the cost for updating remote replicas: for instance, deterministic databases~\cite{thomson:SIGMOD:2012:Calvin} define an order for jobs and force all replicas to follow the same order without further synchronization during job execution.
-As increasingly many applications work at a geographical scale, the edge computing paradigm~\cite{shi:IoT:2016:Edge} is emerging, which aims to exploit (processing and storage) resources at the edge of the network, close to the end users.
-Designing data-intensive systems that embrace this paradigm and simplify the use of edge resources is an important topic of investigation.
+\fakeparagraph{Wide area deployment} The systems we analyzed are primarily designed for cluster deployment.
+In DPSs, tasks exchange large volumes of data over the data bus and the limited bandwidth of wide-area deployment may easily become a bottleneck.
+Some DMSs support wide-area deployment through replication, but in doing so they either drop consistency guarantees or implement mechanisms to reduce the cost for updating remote replicas.
+For instance, deterministic databases~\cite{thomson:SIGMOD:2012:Calvin} define an order for jobs and force all replicas to follow this order, with no need to explicitly synchronize job execution.